 So, now you know what it takes to execute a great logo, we thought we would share some of the world’s best business logos and how they came about.

 One of the largest companies in the world, yet their logo is just a bitten apple.
 Why?
 Because sometimes less is more!
 The designer Rob Janoff said the bite was added for “scale”, so the apple didn’t look like a cherry.

 The infamous golden arches can be seen from a mile away by eager eyes and have come to represent fast food across the globe.
 They attract over sixty million people a day – so it’s a logo that everyone recognises.

 Every day billions of people open their browser and see the centrepiece logo.
 They have more than 100 billion visits a month, from people searching for everything from the Royal wedding to the latest Brexit story.
 Google is known for being a fun company, and its multicolour logo reflects that.

-Founded in 1886 by John Pemberton, the Coca Cola logo was created by his bookkeeper, who used the typeface Spencerian script as it was popular at the time.
-Now Coca Cola has become one of the world’s most recognizable brand logos of all time.
+Founded in 1886 by John Pemberton, the Coca-Cola logo was created by his bookkeeper, who used the typeface Spencerian script as it was popular at the time.
+Now Coca-Cola has become one of the world’s most recognisable brand logos of all time.

 Walt Disney Studios is one of the most iconic film production companies in the modern age.
 Yet their logo goes back many years to the founder Walt Disney himself, as it originated from his signature.
 Today we see the Cinderella Castle paired with the wording as it is the most iconic feature within Walt Disney World.